acw414/eLISA/README.md

     - say it needs to be a tab-delimited table with semicolons seperating the taxonomic info in the last column
   - make the readme look nice. add the vingette(??) and the other things listed in the project details
     - maybe make a flow chart of how the program works idk?
-  - percent invasive output - x100 and have % sign in the table?
+  - percent invasive output - x100 and have % sign in the table? - x100 done.
+Need help with %sign

 ***How the README should be structured, according to https://github.com/pceeb/UCLA_Spring_2019/tree/master/Term_project***
 **The Readme (125 pts)**